This is the ultimate guide for parents who are considering or choosing a preschool for their child.

-It has consistently found that the quality of child care center (including preschool) is highly correlated to the outcomes of the child later4.
-It is prudent to find a high quality preschool for your child.
+It has consistently been found that the quality of child care centers (including preschool) is highly correlated to the outcomes of the child later4.
+It is prudent to find a high-quality preschool for your child.

 The NICHD has found that fewer than 10% of the facilities it surveyed fall in the “very high quality” category.
 That means most preschools are mediocre and some are even low in quality.

 Parents have the important job of spotting the right one among many options.
 Fortunately, preschool quality is very easy to assess if you know what to look for.